cu-mkp/making-knowing-edition/README.md

    ```sh
    yarn start
    ```
-7. Run the `run` and `migrate` scripts for the environment you are deploying to, i.e. for staging:
+7. Run the `run` and `migrate` scripts [WHAT DO THESE TWO DO?
+What is `migrate` migrating to?] for the environment you are deploying to, i.e. for staging:
    ```sh
    scripts/lizard.js run staging
    scripts/lizard.js migrate staging